 Students interested in teaching chemistry for grades 6-12 should complete a BA degree with a major in chemistry and then enroll in the one-year Master of Arts in Teaching at Covenant College.
 It is recommended that the Education Minor be completed.
 Three of the courses in the minor, EDU 121 Introduction to Teaching , EDU 222 Educational Psychology and EDU 361 Education of Exceptional Children , are required for admission to the MAT.
 For information about certification, see Teacher Certification under the Education section of the catalog.

-Additionally, pre-MAT chemistry majors must take the following courses as part of their major:
+Additionally, pre-MAT chemistry majors are encouraged to take the following courses as part of their major: